MatusOllah/gophengine/README.md

 * To develop an easy-to-use Go modding API for Friday Night Funkin', similar to MinecraftForge but for FNF.
 * To fix issues in the vanilla FNF engine and add new features and improvements.
 * To foster a positive and non-toxic community around the game supporting Boyfriend fans and avoiding anti-Boyfriend sentiments, without the toxic community and developers.
-* To remove violent NSFL content introduced in FNF v0.3.2, and create a cleaner version of the game.
+* To remove violent NSFL (Not Safe For Life) content introduced in FNF v0.3.2, and create a cleaner version of the game.
 * To rewrite Friday Night Funkin' in Go, my favorite programming language.

 ### Why Go?